ibm-cloud-docs/text-to-speech/SSML-elements.md

 ### number
 {: #sayAsNumber}

 The `number` value offers an alternative to the `cardinal` and `ordinal` values.
 You can use the optional `format` attribute to indicate how a series of numbers is to be interpreted.
 The first example omits the `format` attribute to pronounce the number as a cardinal value.
-The second example explicitly specifies that the number is to be pronounced as a `cardinal` value, and the third specifies that the number is to be pronounced as an `ordinal` value.
+The second example explicitly specifies that the number is to be pronounced as a `cardinal` value.
+The third example specifies that the number is to be pronounced as an `ordinal` value.

 ```xml
 <speak version="1.0">